Detailed Server Resource Usage Specification Chart for Shared Hosting and Optimized WordPress plans

 MySQL usage:

 MySQL is an open-source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
-SQL is the most popular language for adding, accessing and managing content in a database.
+SQL is the most popular language for adding, accessing, and managing content in a database.

 Inodes: